The Newborn EP

 The Newborn EP is Elbow's second release.
 This EP was released through Elbow's first record label Ugly Man Records.
-Two songs ("Newborn" and "Bitten by the Tailfly") were later included on their first full-length album Asleep in the Back with a different less aggressive version of "Bitten by the Tailfly" being used for the album.
+Two songs ("Newborn" and "Bitten by the Tailfly") were later included on their first full-length album Asleep in the Back with a longer version containing a different mix of "Bitten by the Tailfly" being used for the album.

 "Kisses" and the radio edit of "Newborn" are only available on this EP, although "None One" is also available on their following The Any Day Now EP, "Newborn" CD1 and Dead in the Boot.